-Figure 31: Recommended setup for external programming.
+Figure 27: Recommended setup for external programming.
 A short low impedance path (shown in light red) must be provided directly from pin VZAP to pin VNA

-For reliable ROM writing, a low impedance connection path as shown in Figure 31 must be established for the VZAP blocking capacitor (about 100 nF) between pin VZAP and pin VNA to ensure stable VZAP voltage during programming.
-A further capacitor of $10\,\mu\text{F}$ which may be located externally (e.g. on the programming board) is recommended for additional blocking purpose.
+For reliable ROM writing, a low impedance connection path as shown in Figure 27 must be established for the VZAP blocking capacitor (about 100 nF) between pin VZAP and pin VNA to ensure stable VZAP voltage during programming.
+A further capacitor of 10 μ F which may be located externally (e.g. on the programming board) is recommended for additional blocking purpose.

-A typical PCB layout for the TSSOP20 package may look like Figure 32, showing low impedance connection of capacitors to supply voltages (VPA, VPD, VZAP) and common ground.
+A typical PCB layout may look like the one shown in Figure 28.

+Figure 28: Example PCB layout showing low impedance connection of capacitors to supply voltages (VPA, VPD, VZAP) and common ground